f5devcentral/f5-distributed-cloud-labs-101/application/docs/pre-work/voltconsole.rst

     .. image:: ../_static/registrations-accept.png

 #.
-You can then click on "Accept" to use the default values (we will modify these in a later lab).
+Click on "Accept" to use the default values (we will modify these in a later lab).

   .. warning::